-During this challenging year, your dedication to our science-based practices in COVID-19 prevention and control, to those you serve, and to each other have kept our communities as safe as possible.
+During this time, your dedication to our science-based practices in COVID-19 prevention and control, to those you serve, and to each other have kept our communities as safe as possible.
 The safety and well-being of our associates and residents remains our highest priority.

 Asbury believes that vaccination is a critical component of our ability to protect those who live and work at our communities against COVID-19.
 Our approach continues to be grounded in science and facts, following guidance provided by the U.S. Centers for Disease Control and Prevention, the Food and Drug Administration, and the expertise of our clinical leaders.

 Below are facts to help inform your decision and Asbury’s COVID-19 vaccination policy.